hetida/hetida-designer/docs/structuring_exceptions.md

 One of the most frequent use cases for exceptions is dealing with unexpected input.
 For this there is a subclass of `ComponentException` called `ComponentInputValidationException`.
 Components should check their inputs and raise this exception if some of them are invalid.

-This exception has the additional input parameter `input_names`, which should be filled with the list of component input names that are invalid when raised.
-It is then added to the `extra_information` dictionary under the key `input_names`.
+This exception has the additional input parameter `invalid_component_inputs`, which should be filled with the list of component input names that are invalid when raised.
+It is then added to the `extra_information` dictionary under the key `invalid_component_inputs`.

 It is of course also possible to inherit again from this exception or from `ComponentException` itself.